ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-architecture/draft-davidson-pp-architecture.md

 protocol ecosystem.
 These parameters are informed by both privacy and security considerations that are highlighted in {{privacy}} and
 {{security}}, respectively.
-These parameters are intended as a single reference point for implementers when implementing the protocol.
+These parameters are intended as a single reference point for those implementing the protocol.

 Firstly, let U be the total number of users, I be the total number of issuers.
 Assuming that each user accept tokens from a uniform sampling